COSC-499-W2025/capstone-project-team-18/logs/Tawana.md

 I also updated the factory routing in get_appropriate_analyzer() to ensure correct analyzer selection for these new file types and created a full test suite (test_web_analyzers.py) to validate their functionality.
 This addition enhances our system’s overall analysis coverage and ensures consistent behavior across all supported languages.

+Additionally, I reviewed Jimi’s PR for Issue `#78` (extrapolating individual contributions for group projects) and Priyansh’s PR for Issue `#122` (C and TypeScript analyzers).

 # Week 8 10/20 - 10/26

 # Peer Evaluation!